theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 - th_copyAllValidPicturesToLocal.ipynb
 > Small file to copy all images from the Lab's drive to local folder for faster access.

-### Python files

-- xxxx.py
-> descript

-- helpers.py
-> Contains functions that are reused through multiple other files, like image pre-processing, conversions or other repetitive things.

 ## Data folder and files